 Applicants for the Student Paper Award must be members of ITE, and have completed the work that provides the basis for the paper while a student member of ITE.
 The student must also be the sole author.

 Application deadline is March 1st.
-New applications will be accepted starting later in 2019.
+Applications will be accepted starting the latter part of 2020.